Notice a common theme among the top five most visited retail websites worldwide?

 Lessons from failed marketplace marketing strategies

-It hurts to watch a business that you’ve poured a lot of time and energy into fail.
+It hurts to watch a marketplace idea fail, especially if you’ve poured a lot of time and energy into it.
 But for every unicorn success story like Airbnb and Uber, hundreds of startups end in failure.
 According to Dealroom data, roughly 70% of startups fail, and many only succeed after their third or fourth try.

 Image source: Dealroom